 The Bolton property includes the headwaters for Indian Brook and contains important wildlife habitat within its large, unfragmented forest and wetland complexes.
 Protecting this fragile property prevents excess nutrients and sediments generated by development from flowing into Indian Brook and Northwest Bay.

-LGLC has created four hiking trails for passive recreation, exploration and education, which include lookout areas to view the active beaver pond and its resident wildlife, as well as a view of Lake George.
-In addition two boat launch areas have been designated on the western shore, off of Trout Falls Road.
+LGLC has created a network of hiking trails for passive recreation, exploration and education, which include lookout areas to view the active beaver pond and its resident wildlife, as well as a view of Lake George.
+In addition there is a canoe/kayak launch area just a short distance from the main parking lot on Padanarum Rd.

 LGLC purchased the property for $500,000 from a conservation buyer, who held the land until LGLC was able to finalize the purchase.
 Funding for the deal was provided through two grants: a State Environmental Protection Fund grant from the New York State Office of Parks, Recreation and Historic Preservation, and a Federal North American Wetlands Conservation Act grant.

-The blue trail follows a logging road from the northeast corner of the park to the 0.5-mile-mark on the orange trail.
+The blue trail follows a logging road from the northeast corner of the park (third parking area on Padanarum Rd) to the orange trail.
+It connects to the red trail after 0.4 miles, and then the orange trail after another 0.45 or 0.6 miles, depending on route.
 It is relatively flat and wide and is good for cross-country skiing.

-From the Trout Falls Rd. parking lot, the red trail climbs steadily south for 0.75 miles to a lookout point, with great views of Lake George.
-It can also be accessed from a section of the yellow trail via a steep climb from Trout Falls Rd.
-Going north from the Trout Falls Rd parking lot, the red trail primarily follows an old logging road for 1.45 miles, for an easy hike around the northern pond to connect with the blue trail.
+The red trail starts on Trout Falls Rd., climbing steadily south for 0.75 miles to a lookout point, with great views of Lake George.
+It can also be accessed from a section of the yellow trail via a steeper climb from Trout Falls Rd.
+Going north from the Trout Falls Rd parking area, the red trail primarily follows an old logging road for 1.6 miles, for an easy hike around the northern pond to connect with the blue trail.